julien6387/supvisors/docs/dashboard.rst

 On the right side, 4 buttons are available:

-    * |stop| stops all processes handled by Supervisor on this address,
+    * |stop| stops all processes handled by Supervisor on this node,
-    * |restart| restarts Supervisor on this address,
+    * |restart| restarts Supervisor on this node,
-    * |shutdown| shuts down Supervisor on this address,
+    * |shutdown| shuts down Supervisor on this node,
     * |refresh| refreshes the current page.

 Processes Section